Stress and anxiety

 Mindfulness is a great skill to start to develop.
 If you feel stressed and anxious often, practising mindfulness can help as it is about learning how to keep calm and stay present in the moment.

-Exercise is essential to your body’s health and wellbeing, including your mind – remember your mind is part of your body is not separate from it!
-Putting your body through movement or exercise can relieve mental stress.
-By doing this and eating well you give your body and such your mind the best opportunity to be clearer, more focused and happier.
+Movement is essential to your body’s health and wellbeing, including your mind – remember your mind is part of your body, not separate from it!
+Moving your body in a way that feels good to you can relieve mental stress.
+By doing this and eating a diet that includes a good variety of foods, you give your body and your mind the best opportunity to be clearer, more focused and happier.
 This is essential for strengthening your immune system and looking after your overall health and wellbeing.

 • Move your body in a way that works for you: walk, run, stretch, yoga, cycle, clean the house, dance.
 Studies have shown that at least 30 minutes of accumulated moderate-intensity physical activity (i.e., fasting walking) most days can support reducing anxiety and depression.

-• Avoid excessive alcohol as it is registered in the body as a depressant.
+• Avoid excessive alcohol as it is registered in the body as a depressant and it can disrupt sleep and concentration, as well as cause gastrointestinal illness and brain fog

 • Drink plenty of water throughout the day.